lucasDUM/Pi_Puck-ROS2-Code-Examples/README.md

 **Published Topics**
  - PointArray ([geometry_msgs/PointStamped](http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/PointStamped.html))
  - The marker ([An array of points](https://github.com/hasauino/rrt_exploration/blob/master/msg/PointArray.msg)) I made my own custom workspace just for messages.
 I would advise the same thing.
-However, the link points to the ROS implementaion.
+However, the link points to the original ROS implementaion.

 ## Path finding
 To follow the swarm methodoloy I implemented a local pathfinder.
 There is a [navgating stack](https://github.com/ros-planning/navigation2) in ROS2 for this exact purpose but this is quite heavy weight (computaitaionaly expensive).